 Since its inception in 1991, the NHES has fielded topical survey modules about early childhood care and education, children’s readiness for school, parents’ perceptions of school safety and discipline, before- and after-school activities of school-age children, participation in adult and career education, parents’ involvement in their children’s education, school choice, homeschooling, and civic involvement.

-Since 2007, the NHES has focused on four main topics: young children's care and education before school , participation in adult training and education, parents' involvement in their children's education–including school choice–and homeschooling.
+Since 2019, NHES has focused on three main topics: young children’s care and education before school, parents’ involvement in their children’s education—including school choice—and homeschooling.

 |About Young Children|

 |Early Childhood Program Participation||1991, 1995, 1999, 2001, 2005, 2012, 2016, 2019, 2023|

 |School Readiness||1993, 1999, 2007|

 |About School-Aged Children|

 |Before- and After-School Programs and Activities||1999, 2001, 2005|

 |Parent and Family Involvement in Education||1996, 1999, 2003, 2007, 2012, 2016, 2019, 2023|

 |Adult Education||1991, 1995, 1999, 2001, 2003, 2005|